patternfly/training-scenarios/html-css/layouts/step2-instructions.md

 The level layout class is `pf-l-level`.

-When added to the parent it should look like:
+When added to the parent it should look like this:
 `<div class="pf-c-card__body pf-l-level"`

 <strong>Note: </strong> The title and button should now align on the x-axis.